 Pregnancy is a magical time in your life — unless you’re puking all day, worrying all the time or sobbing because of hormone overload.
 If you’re desperate for relief, you might be tempted to try marijuana during pregnancy.
 Ob/Gyn Rebecca Russell, MD, offers compelling reasons for why you shouldn’t.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Out with the old: New studies reveal pot-associated pregnancy risks

 “Many women may be surprised that using pot during pregnancy isn’t safe.
-They may be misinformed because previous research did not show an increased risk to unborn babies,” says Dr. Russell.
+They may be misinformed because previous research did not show an increased risk to fetal development,” says Dr. Russell.
 “But those decades-old studies were smaller and used less effective research methods.”

-Dr. Russell says the evidence is mounting that marijuana puts your unborn baby at risk.
+Dr. Russell says the evidence is mounting that marijuana puts your fetal development at risk.